 The first phase of construction began in 2016 with a focus on the operational facilities.
-To date, the general contractor has completed construction of the Meter Shop, Warehouse, Fleet Services building and Trades Shop.
-Nearing completion is the landscaping around those buildings, the relocation of an underground conduit and the demolition of old buildings.
-The second phase, scheduled for summer 2017 through late 2019, focuses on the Administration and Wellness buildings and a parking garage.
-Construction is expected to be complete in fall 2019.
-The construction progress can be monitored at: https://www.denverwater.org/project-updates/denver-waters-operation-complex-redevelopment-project
+In this phase, the general contractor completed construction of the Meter Shop, Warehouse, Fleet Services building and Trades Shop, as well as the landscaping around those buildings, the relocation of an underground conduit and the demolition of old buildings.
+The second phase, which started in the summer of 2017 and is expected to continue through summer 2020, focuses on the Administration and Wellness buildings and a parking garage.
+Construction milestones for 2019 included completion of the Wellness Building, Parking Garage and the Administration Building.
+Work also began on the renovation of the 3 Stone Buildings and installation of solar panels on the Administration Building, garage and visitor parking lot.
+Remaining work includes completion of the solar installation, 3 Stone Buildings renovation, installation of landscaping and hardscapes surrounding the Administration Building & Parking Garage and demolition of the existing Administration Building.